 Extending Your Stay

-Most non-immigrant visa statuses allow for extensions of time in the United States.
-The word "extension" in immigration terms means that a student or scholar seeks to continue engaging in the same activity for which he or she originally came to the United States (same school, same lab, same degree program, etc.).
+Generally speaking, your non-immigrant visa status can be extended while you are in the U.S. The word extension in immigration terms means that you seek to continue engaging in the same activity as a student or a scholar for which you originally came to the U.S. (same school, same lab, same degree program, etc.).

-For students the maximum extension time permissible is determined by their school's academic policy on length of degree programs, with the exception of "non-degree" students who have a limit of 2 years in most cases.
+As a student your maximum extension time permissible is determined by your school's academic policy on length of degree programs, with the exception of "non-degree" students who have a limit of 2 years in most cases.